foehammer/mayomesh/README.md

 ## Custom Channel for Telemetry

 We have some fixed nodes deployed and so that we can monitor signal strength remotely, those fixed nodes are using a non-default primary channel.
 This means that you might not see these nodes via the default 'LongFast' preset alone.
-If you want to receive updates from those devices and join the 'MayoMesh' custom channel, [visit this link](https://meshtastic.org/e/?add=true#CjESIPQmda1ZdXSfOrmj5IqHaCj7GRFJ94Fp-pT1No2N61K2GghNYXlvTWVzaCUBAAAAEgwIATgDQANIAVAbaAE) or scan this QR code:
+If you want to receive updates from those devices and join the 'MayoMesh' channel, [visit this link](https://meshtastic.org/e/?add=true#CjESIPQmda1ZdXSfOrmj5IqHaCj7GRFJ94Fp-pT1No2N61K2GghNYXlvTWVzaCUBAAAAEgwIATgDQANIAVAbaAE) or scan this QR code:

 ![image](mayo-mesh-channel-add.jpeg)